Boris Johnson rebuked over Saudi Arabia criticism

 "And the tragedy for me -- and that's why you have these proxy wars being fought the whole time in that area -- is that there is not strong enough leadership in the countries themselves."

-CNN has reached out to Saudi Arabia and Iran, but they have not yet responded to a request for comment.
+CNN has reached out to Saudi Arabia but it has not yet responded to a request for comment.

+An Iranian Foreign Ministry source told CNN that Iran is currently studying the comments made by Johnson and will react to them soon.

 May promises Gulf defense spending